A warm welcome awaits you in the shadow of Hadrian’s Wall

 Our Alpacas

 One of the most recognisable signs at Herding Hill is our 3 alpacas Mambo, Knight and Minstrel standing on top of their rocky outcrop, silhouetted against the evening light.
-We regularly get people driving past stopping and taking photographs.
-Again, the three alpacas at Herding Hill Farm like to play fight with each other, often entangling their necks.
+We regularly get people stopping and taking photographs.
+Our three alpacas at Herding Hill Farm like to play fight with each other, often entangling their necks.
 They have funny teeth and it can give you quite a fright when they “smile” at you.
 They don’t have any teeth in their top front mouth.
 They love coming to the gate to greet our guests.
+Guests staying in our hot tub lodge get a great view into the alpaca field from their hot tub.
+They stay outdoors come wind, rain or shine and don't seeem bothered by the wild winds that sometimes lash the campsite with animals.

 People often call them llamas, but a llama is a different South American animal.
 Alpacas are normally smaller, with small, blunt faces and short ears.
 A llama face is elongated and they have banana-shaped ears.